 Catch a Play

 Whether you’re a road cyclist or a mountain biker, the western White Mountains is home to some incredible roads and biking trails.
 Park your bike in the RiverWalk Resort’s bike racks overnight and hop on your bike in the morning for a ride around town or the trails.
 Loon Mountain is home to a network of cross-country mountain bike trails starting from their Adventure Center that runs along the Pemigewasset River and Black Mountain.
-This year, Loon Mountain is also building phase one of a new downhill mountain biking park with lift access.
+Experience the adrenaline rush of a lifetime with Loon Mountain’s new downhill mountain biking park with lift access.
+Rental bikes available!

 For road cyclists, riding the Kancamagus Highway all the way to Conway will earn you serious bragging rights with your cycling club.
 Alternatively, for an easier spin, the paved 8.7-mile Franconia Notch Bike Path is a nice spin passing glacial lakes and waterfalls.